daniellerch/daniellerch.github.io/stego/aletheia/intro-en.md

 ```

 In the following example we hide random messages using the
-LSB-M or LSB *matching* steganography technique.
+LSB matching steganography technique.
 The size of
 these messages is approximately 20% of the total number
 of pixels.